High Oil Pressure – Main Causes and Treatment

 Most mechanics suggest changing your oil every 3,000 miles or so.
 However, modern cars, trucks, and SUVs are built to last as long as 10,000 miles before needing new oil.

 As oil ages, it begins to break down and thicken.
-As you know, the thicker your oil is, the more pressure it requires to circulate through the system.
+As you know, the denser your oil is, the more pressure it requires to circulate through the system.
 It also picks up more contaminants, such as dirt, dust, or metal shavings, causing it to thicken, as well as increasing wear on your engine.

 High Oil Pressure FAQ